VictoryMa8/Project-3-Roster-Management-Simulator/README.md

 # default

+Roster Management Simulator / NBA Simulator
-Members: Ian, Jimmy, & Victor
+Team Members: Ian, Jimmy, & Victor

+This project was made for CSCI 251: Software Design, taught by Professor Olaf Hall-Holt at St. Olaf College in Northfield, Minnesota.

+README.md file created by Victory Ma

-In order to run the latest version, type:
+In order to run the application, type:

-g++ -g -Wall -c new_nba_sim.cpp g++ -g -Wall new_nba_sim.o /usr/local/cs/cs251/react.o -lcurl ./a.out
+g++ -std=c++11 new_nba_sim.cpp
+./a.out

 There will be a welcome screen, where the user presses enter to start the game.